huntie/minecraft-status-notifier/README.md

 To match additional event types and customise broadcasted messages, edit `messages.json`.

+### Maintenance mode

+Maintenance mode can be set from the package directory.
+When enabled, new event messages will be suppressed.

+    npm run down

+This creates a `MAINTENANCE_MODE` file which can be deleted manually, or is removed when maintenance mode is disabled.

+    npm run up

 ## Sidenote

 This implementation can easily be generalised for any Supervisor-managed process, however was created as a quick personal tool and serves for reference purposes.